mmondics/aiops-z/access.md

 2. Log in with your IBM ID.
    1. If you don't already have an IBM ID, you will need to create one [here](https://www.ibm.com/account/reg/us-en/signup?formid=urx-19776&target=https%3A%2F%2Flogin.ibm.com%2Foidc%2Fendpoint%2Fdefault%2Fauthorize%3FqsId%3Db9977aed-1e6b-4321-9b43-ee4365544452%26client_id%3DODllMDk4YzItMjgxOC00)
 3. When prompted, enter the workshop password: `password`
-4. Log into the Windows virtual machine with password: `IBMDem0s` (that's a zero).
-You will need to send the `Ctrl+Alt+Del` command to open the password prompt.
-There is a red button at the top of the Virtual Machine window to do so.
+4. If prompted, log into the Windows virtual machine with password: `IBMDem0s` (that's a zero).
+You may already be logged in when first accessing the VM.

 ## Accessing OpenShift
 1. Go to the OpenShift Cluster here: <https://console-openshift-console.apps.atsocpd1.dmz/dashboards>